-Step 2: Use 6 screws that can be found in the package to combine the wall mount panel.
+Step 2: Use 6 screws that can be found in the package to be used with the wall mount panel.

-The screws specification shows in the following two pictures.
-In order to prevent the AP from any damage, the screws should not be larger than the size of that used in the APN-310N.
+\ The screws specification shows in the following two pictures.
+In order to prevent the AP from any damage, the screws should not be larger than the size of that used in the APN-210N.

-Step 3: Mount the combined AP on the wall.
+Step 3: Mount the combined AP on a wall.